-Unveiling India by Anees Jung
+Unveiling India: A Woman’s Journey by Anees Jung

-Author interacts with a variety of women in various parts of the country in their own environments and tries to understand their journies.
-Though like everyone else we have a steretype in mind for rural women, urban women, for women who are behind the veil, for women who come to our homes to work and for almost all kinds of them.
+Author interacts with a variety of women in various parts of the country in their own environments.
+And tries to understand their journies.
+Though like everyone else we have a stereotype in mind for rural women, urban women.
+For women who are behind the veil, for women who come to our homes to work and for almost all kinds of them.
 Through her conversations and observations author has tried to unveil the real women behind these stereotypes.
 She looks at the choices they made most of the times consciously.

-As she explores these various facets of women across the cross sections of society, she makes you think hard about your ideas of concepts she is exploring.
+As she explores these various facets of women across the cross-sections of society, she makes you think hard about your ideas of concepts she is exploring.
 You question your conditioning about the society that you have lived with all your lives.
-For me it created an urge to go and meet those women and find out more about the world that exists in their minds rather than the physical world that you see them in.
+For me, it created an urge to go and meet those women and find out more about the world that exists in their minds rather than the physical world that you see them in.

 A simple google search on author tells me that this is her most noted work.
 With her kind of sensitivity, I hope she does some more work like this and document these times for posterity.